blouyakis/emt_basic/module_4_test.md

 ### Q100 🟢
 **Front**
-21-year-old penis GSW; outer clothing saturated with blood.
-First action?
+A 21-year-old male has a gunshot wound to his penis.
+You observe that his outer clothing is saturated with blood.
+You should:
 · Hemostatic dressing · Bulky dressing · Assess vitals · **Expose and apply direct pressure**

 **Back**